 The Integrated Water Management Plan Development Team that developed this document with Mid-Coast stakeholders included Creative Resource Strategies, LLC, Institute for Natural Resources, Oregon Sea Grant, Oregon State University Extension Service, and OSU Libraries and Press.
+This Project Team worked in collaboration with the Partnership to create the 12/15/21 and earlier drafts of the Water Action Plan using materials drafted by consultants and agency partners.
+The May 2022 iteration of the Plan and any future updates to the Plan will be made and approved by Mid-Coast Water Planning Partners.